-- ▶ the image file of the device software - ▶ a text file startup.txt with the content autoUpdate=<Image file name>.bin
+- the device software image - ▶ a text file startup.txt with the content autoUpdate=<software\image\file\name>.bin

 The prerequisite is that in the Basic Settings > External Memory dialog, you mark the checkbox in the Software auto update column.
 This is the default setting in the device.